moatboy/moatboy.github.io/docs/MMC.md

 * **Switching Costs:** Clients, especially large multinational corporations, often develop long-term relationships with their insurance brokers and consultants.
 Switching providers can be disruptive and time-consuming, as it requires significant effort to establish new relationships, transfer data and systems, and learn new processes.

+{: .note }
-> {: .note} The nature of MMC’s business creates stickiness, which translates into a competitive advantage.
+>  The nature of MMC’s business creates stickiness, which translates into a competitive advantage.
 MMC's moat is not impregnable.
 New competitors continue to enter the consulting market, and clients are cost-conscious.
 Therefore, MMC’s moat is given a rating of 3 out of 5.
 It is a good moat but not an exceptional one.

 **Valuation:**